The Long Island Seed Project

 SELECT BLEND: Edible Pumpkin/Gourds Mix

 Includes: F2 Crosses and all ready to give rise to diversity.
 Althought we placed photographs of the F1 parents below, you may not get offspring that bear too much resemblance to the photograph.
 Dark Wings, Warty Striped Pear, Dark Green Pumpkin, Round Gold, Round Moss Green, Oval Green Stripe, Orange Stripe Pumpkin, Little Orange Stripe Pear, Big Orange Stripe Pear.
 If you have a preference for one of the illustrated parents instead of the mix, let us know.
-Expect the unexpected.
-Can be used as a fine sumer squash when immature or a winter squash at maturity.
+Expect the unexpected in the ultimate pepe pumpkin assortment Can be used as a fine summer squash when immature or a winter squash at maturity and, of course, all your fall decoration needs!
+Quite a versatile assortment.
 (20 seeds).

 OTHER SQUASH SPECIES